 What's the Difference Between Financial Advisors and Financial Planners?

 Scope of Work

-A financial advisor is generally viewed as anyone who advises someone on money issues.
-It’s a fairly broad term that could include any number of people who might help you, including a broker or investment advisor, an insurance agent or an accountant.
-Duties may include:
+A financial advisor is anyone who advises clients on money issues.
+It’s a broad term that could include any number of people who might help you with money.

 - Offering advice on how much money to save

 - Buying and selling investments on behalf of a client

 A financial planner, meanwhile, usually refers to someone who takes a more comprehensive approach to their client's finances.
 The work is generally more in-depth, and it may involve fully managing investment portfolios and assisting a person in achieving financial goals from college graduation all the way up to and through retirement.

 Rather than waiting for a client to ask for advice about an issue, a financial planner is more likely to proactively assess a client's portfolio for opportunities.

 A financial planner is a type of financial advisor, but a financial advisor is not necessarily a financial planner, at least not when using the phrase the way most in the industry do.
 It’s a gray area, and some may use the terms slightly differently, but these distinctions are generally used.

 While anyone who provides any sort of planning service in the financial space can technically call themselves a "financial planner," there is an understanding within the financial industry that "financial planners" are those who carry the Certified Financial Planner (CFP) designation.